Residence permit: Applying for family reunification of foreign minors with a German parent

 Duration: approx. 6 to 8

-It takes approximately 4 to 6 weeks for the Federal Printing Office to produce the electronic residence permit.
+It takes about 4 to 6 weeks for the Federal Printing Office to produce the electronic residence permit.

 Responsible body